|Other MA Resources|

 When was Berkshire County, MA Created?

 Berkshire County was founded on April 21, 1761 from Hampshire County.
-The county was named for the English county of Berkshire.

 What is the County Seat of Berkshire County, MA?